danielhutchinson/danielhutchinson.github.io/_posts/2019-04-19-encapsulating-logic-using-the-command-pattern.md

 - We create a new command for each piece of logic that our remote control needs to execute
 - We create an invoker, that has these commands set at run time
-- When a button is pressed our `RemoteControl` tells the invoker to invoke the command responding to that action
+- When a button is pressed our `RemoteControl` tells the invoker to invoke the command assigned to that action

 In this scenario, we have decoupled our `RemoteControl` object from our `Television` object.